nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-04-27-A-New-Cayley-Table.md

 {% endraw %}
 {% endhighlight %}

-Now all that's left to do is to color our `idxtabl` using the `ColorFunction` that we tailor made for this pupose.
+Now all that's left to do is to color our `idxtable` using the `ColorFunction` that we tailor made for this pupose.

 {% highlight wl %}
 {% raw %}